The Quantum Physics of Sex

 When we learn simple but potent principles of Quantum Physics and Neuroscience, we can change our vantage point and instantly transform our experience.

-The third and equally fascinating revelation of Quantum studies is the phenomenon of “entanglement,” proposed by Einstein.
+The third and equally fascinating revelation of Quantum studies is the phenomenon of “entanglement,” proposed by Albert Einstein, Boris Podolsky, Nathan Rosen and Erwin Schrödinger.

 It shows that pairs of sub-atomic particles can be invisibly connected—even if miles apart from each other.
-In a way that if something happens to one particle, the other shows exactly the same change—instantly.
+In a way that if something happens to one, the other shows exactly the same change—instantly.

 In the same way, changing our observation, and therefore our experience of sex, fundamentally impacts all areas of life.